chandubadrinathmanikanta/RCBNM-Portfolio/README.md

 Merged CEEVEE with KARDS from Styleshouts :)

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+For any questions on starting a personal website for resume, please contact chandubadrinath_r@srmap.edu.in / chandubnm.ramanadham@gmail.com.

 SOURCES AND CREDITS: